johntruman/welding_controller/README.md

 # welding_controller

 <h3>How to use</h3>
-1. Rotate knob either clockwise or counter clockwise to set speed and direction of travel.
+1. Rotate knob either clockwise or counter clockwise to set speed and direction of travel.<br>
-2. Press knob to start motor.
+2. Press knob to start motor.<br>
-3. Adjust speed or direction by rotating the knob.
+3. Adjust speed or direction by rotating the knob.<br>
 4. Press knob to stop.

 <h3>Emergency Switch</h3>